ncschroeder/Number-Theory-Playground/README.md

 Type: `number[]`

 Finds the first 20 twin prime pairs where the lowest of the numbers in the pair is ≥ the input.
-For example, if the input is 3, then the pair 3 and 5 will be the first one found since the lowest number in that pair is 3.
+For example, if the input is 3, then the pair 3 and 5 will be the first one found.
 If the input is 4, then the pair 5 and 7 will be the first one found.
 The response is an array that contains the lowest numbers of those pairs.

 <br/>